HydroTreasure/python-and-js-tools-and-codes/README.md

 vector3.crossmultiply(v1, v2); //Returns an object, of which "magnitude" property contains magnitude of v1 to v2 cross product vector and "vector" property contains v1 to v2 cross product vector
 ```
 `expression` class
-This is another class, but since it uses `Function` class, it lacks code security, though I have tried to make it as good as possible.
+This is another class, but since it uses `Function` class, it lacks code security, though I have tried to make it as good as possible by blocking certain characters.
 For now, let us leave with one example.
 ```javascript
 new expression("2*u + sin(v) -11").evaluateFor(["u = 5", "v = _pi_/2"]) // = 0
 ```